thehapax/bitshares.foundation/_workers/2019-02-infrastructure.md

 # **Milestones**

-1. Maintain deployed infrastructure and ES cluster
+1. Maintain deployed infrastructure
+2. Maintain ES cluster deployment
+3. Maintain ES wrapper deployment
+4. Monitoring

 As time progresses, more nodes will be added in the most economical manner.